CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 Direct mapped caches are the most basic form a cache.
 In a direct mapped cache, each cache block has single location where it can be stored.
 That means that when we look up an address in our cache, we only need to check a single location.
 Furthermore, replacing cache blocks is simple.
 If we load cache block _B_, and cache block _A_, is mapped to the same location and already in that slot, we simply kick _A_ out the cache.

 However, this simplicity has some significant disadvantages in terms of performance.
-If we repeatadly access cache lines that are mapped to the same location, we end up kicking out data we will access in the near future.
+If we repeatadly access cache blocks that are mapped to the same location, we end up kicking out data we will access in the near future.
 These pathological access patterns are common enough where we don't see direct mapped caches anymore in the memory hierarchy.

 ### Fully Associative Caches